python/devguide/documenting.rst

 The documentation focuses on affirmatively stating what the language does and how to use it effectively.

-Except for certain security risks or segfault risks, the docs should avoid wording along the lines of "feature x is dangerous" or "experts only".
+Except for certain security or segfault risks, the docs should avoid wording along the lines of "feature x is dangerous" or "experts only".
 These kinds of value judgments belong in external blogs and wikis, not in the core documentation.